eric102004/eric102004.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I received the Bachelor degree from National Taiwan University (NTU) in 2023, and currently work as a research assistant supervised by Hung-yi Lee and Lin-shan Lee at Speech Processing and Machine Learning Laboratory, National Taiwan University. **I am looking for a PhD position in speech processing, natural language processing and machine learning.**
+I received the Bachelor degree from National Taiwan University (NTU) in 2023, and currently work as a research assistant advised by Hung-yi Lee and Lin-shan Lee at Speech Processing and Machine Learning Laboratory, National Taiwan University.
+I am starting as a master student advised by Prof. Shinji Watanabe at Language Technologies Institute, Carnegie Mellon University in August 2024.
 {style="text-align: justify;"}